Last Updated on May 9, 2023 by The Filtery

 Mystery Fragrances

-This is a big one when it comes to laundry detergents.
-Even the brands that are marketed as “clean” or “green” can contain mystery fragrances that can potentially cause problems.
-In the U.S., companies are legally allowed to hide almost 4,000 different chemicals under the word “fragrance” or “parfum,” without actually disclosing the ingredients to consumers.
-Some of these chemicals are safe, while others (like phthalates and VOCs) are known toxins.
+In the U.S., companies are legally allowed to hide over 3,500 different chemicals under the word “fragrance” or “parfum,” without actually disclosing the ingredients to consumers.
+Some of these chemicals are safe, while others (like phthalates) are known toxins.
 You can learn more about this issue right here.

 Phthalates